JustinGOSSES/justingosses-website/data/authors/default.md

 #### Microsoft

+(1.)
+Currently, I am Senior Software Engineer building and maintaining the infrastructure that helps Microsoft's tens of thousands of developers work safely and effectively as they consume and publish open source software.

-Currently, I work as part of Microsoft's <a href="https://opensource.microsoft.com/">Open Source Program Office</a>
+(2.)
+Previously, I worked as part of Microsoft's <a href="https://opensource.microsoft.com/">Open Source Program Office</a>
  as a Senior Program Manager focused on improving the open source and <a href='https://innersourcecommons.org/'>inner source</a> experience for Microsoft's tens of thousands of developers.
 Inner source refers to the use and reuse of code across organizational boundaries inside a company.
  My role involves traditional program management activities such as figuring out appropriate policies and working with users to make processes